braph-software/BRAPH-2/tutorials/developers/dev_pipeline/readme.md

 [![Tutorial Adapt a Pipeline Script](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](dev_pipeline.pdf)

 This is the developer tutorial for adapting a pipeline script.
-In this tutorial, you will learn how to edit a "*.braph2" file to change the steps of a pipeline in braph2genesis.
-Here, you will use as an example the pipeline `Pipeline Structural Multiplex Comparison BUD` (the pipeline for comparing two groups of subjects using structural multiplex data and binary undirected graphs at fixed densities) and adapt it in order to add a third group for structural multiplex.
+In this tutorial, you will learn how to edit a "*.braph2" file to change the steps of a pipeline.
+Here, you will use as an example the pipeline `Pipeline Structural Multiplex Comparison BUD` in the file "pipeline\_structural\_multiplex\_comparison\_bud.braph2" (the pipeline for comparing two groups of subjects using structural multiplex data and binary undirected graphs at fixed densities) and adapt it in order to add a third group for structural multiplex.

 ## Table of Contents